martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 {% include mathjax.html %}

 One of the main useful papers in my PhD was the [2015 paper by James Hensman, Alexander G. de G. Matthews, and Zoubin Ghahramani](https://proceedings.mlr.press/v38/hensman15.pdf).
 It's a really terrific and influential paper which allows GPs to be fitted to huge datasets.
-However, as a conference paper, it is quite short and leaves out some details.
-It took me quite a long time to get there, butI think I have a fairly good understanding of the method now, so I thought I'd try to share my derivation in case it's useful for others.
+However, as it is  a conference paper, it is quite short and leaves out some details.
+It took me quite a long time to get there, but I think I have a fairly good understanding of the method now, so I thought I'd try to share my derivation in case it's useful for others.

 #### The general problem

 The problem that the paper is trying to solve is that GP methods do not scale well with the number of data points, $N$.
-The paper presents an _inducing point_ approach: the idea is that we could perhaps approximate the full GP, conditioned on all $N$ points, by cleverly selecting a much smaller set of $M$ points and approximating the GP's value there..
+The paper presents an _inducing point_ approach: the idea is that we could perhaps approximate the full GP, conditioned on all $N$ points, by cleverly selecting a much smaller set of $M$ points.
+If we choose the GP values at these points well, we can hope to make predictions that are similar to those made using the full dataset.
+Intuitively, this will work particularly well if the function approximated by the GP doesn't vary very quickly.
+In that case, even a few well-chosen points and values could do a good job at approximating the full GP.

 #### How does this help?